 b.
 The thing about Tolkien’s inner radiance approach is it means you don’t have to fully agree with him to enjoy his work.
 Many The Lord of the Rings fans, including noted fantasy authors like Peter S. Beagle or Neil Gaiman, don’t share Tolkien’s Christian beliefs at all.
 They can still enjoy his stories without feeling threatened though because the stories don’t require them to relate to Tolkien’s views.

 c.
 In contrast to Tolkien, White showed his beliefs very openly in his work.
-The Once and Future King is full of moments where White uses characters to voice his opinions on war, whether Might never makes Right.
+The Once and Future King is full of moments where White uses characters to voice his opinions on war, whether Might ever makes Right.

 For example, at one point in the third book, Arthur and Lancelot are talking and Arthur says the following:

 “When I started the Table, it was to stop anarchy.
 It was a channel for brute force, so that the people who had to use force could be made to do it in a useful way.
 But the whole thing was a mistake.
 No don’t interrupt me.
 It was a mistake because the Table itself was founded on force.
 Right must be established by right: it can’t be established by Force Majeur.
 But that is what I have been trying to do.
 Now my sins are coming home to roost.
-Lancelot, I am afraid I have sown the whirlwind, and I shall reap the storm.”
+Lancelot, I am afraid I have sown the whirlwind, and I shall reap the storm.”9

 d.
 Therefore, we can say that an important reason The Lord of The Rings has continued to be more influential is that it’s more subtle.
 You don’t necessarily have to understand Tolkien’s beliefs to enjoy Lord of the Rings, but you must understand White’s beliefs to enjoy The Once And Future King.

 Finally, as Tolkien and White described their views in their work, they showed opposite beliefs about humanity.